-Regular teeth cleanings are essential for your dental health.
-While you only need one dental exam a year, frequent cleanings are necessary for protecting your teeth.
+Regular teeth cleanings are essential for your dental health and the protection of your teeth.
 You clean your teeth every day at home, but a professional cleaning helps remove plaque buildup.

 Besides cleaning, your dental team can assess your current dental habits and make recommendations to improve your cleaning routine.
 Dental cleanings are important, so how often should you have your teeth cleaned?